 Use the filter bar at the top of the navigation screen to sort your information.
 The 'Advanced' filter button gives you more sort options including 'Program Status'.
-By setting the 'Program Status' to 'Closed', you will be able to access past performance programs which will contain records such as performance plans and evaluations.
+By setting the 'Program Status' to 'Closed', you will be able to access past performance programs which will contain records such as plans and appraisals.